 Dental Assistant; Dental Hygiene; Fitness Specialist/Personal Trainer; Medical Assisting; Medical Billing and Coding Professional; Nursing; Occupational Therapy Assistant; Physical Therapist Assistant; Pre-Nursing DTA/MR; Public Health; Social and Human Services

-In addition to those open access and public domain databases listed above, the following table includes a list of all the open access databases available directly through the library catalog, Primo.
-This list was last updated in Fall 2017.
+In addition to those open access and public domain databases listed above, the following table includes a list of all the open access databases available directly through the Library Search platform.
+Specifically, these databases are integrated through the Primo Central Index technology.
+This list was last updated in June, 2018.

 The Sabinet African ePublications (SA ePublications) service has been available online to clients with great success since 2001.
 This service is the most comprehensive, searchable collection of full-text African electronic journals available on one platform which focuses on information originating from or pertaining to Africa.